-Maine head coach Steve Trimper begins his ninth season as head coach of the Black Bears, after leading the team to the 2013 America East regular season championship.
+Maine head coach Steve Trimper begins his 10th season as head coach of the Black Bears in 2015.

 In 2013, Trimper was named America East Coach of the Year after leading the Black Bears to a mark of 37-22 overall, 20-9 in America East conference play.
 Maine was the top seed in the 2013 America East Tournament, which was played at LeLacheur Park in Lowell, Mass.
 Maine advanced to the championship game, but fell in the title game to the Binghamton Bearcats.

 The post-season honors for the Black Bears were plenty.
 Michael Fransoso was named the America East Pitcher of the Year and also a Louisville Slugger All-American Honorable Mention, while Tommy Lawrence was named America East and ECAC Pitcher of the Year.
 Mike Connolly became the first player in the history of the conference to be named to two all-conference teams at different positions.
 He was named to the America East First Team as a pitcher and the America East Second Team as a catcher.

 During his time at Maine, Trimper has led the Black Bears to a pair of NCAA Regional appearance in 2006 and most-recently in 2011.
 He has coached 18 players that have been selected in the MLB draft, including nine during his time at Maine and nine while coaching at Manhattan.
 In addition, he has coached 10 freshman All-Americans.
 Following last season, the Pittsburgh Pirates drafted Fransoso in the 27th round, while the San Francisco Giants selected Connolly in the 27th round.